bioconda/bioconda.github.io/_sources/recipes/perl-biox-workflow-command/README.rst.txt

    :depends on perl-file-find-rule:
    :depends on perl-file-path:
    :depends on perl-file-slurp:
+   :depends on perl-git-wrapper:
+   :depends on perl-git-wrapper-plus:
    :depends on perl-hash-merge:
+   :depends on perl-io-interactive:
    :depends on perl-json:
    :depends on perl-list-compare:
    :depends on perl-list-moreutils: ``>=0.428``